wimglenn/advent-of-code-data/README.md

 ## How does this library work?

-It will automatically get today\'s data at import time, if used within the interactive interpreter.
+It will automatically get today's data at import time, if used within the interactive interpreter.
 Otherwise, the date is found by introspection of the path and file name from which `aocd` module was imported.